Paul Giesler: Gauleiter in Westphalia and Bavaria

-On 13 January 1943, Giesler gave a speech commemorating the 470th anniversary of the founding of the Ludwig Maximilian University.
+On 13 January 1943, Giesler gave a speech commemorating the 470th anniversary of the founding of the Ludwig-Maximilians-Universität München.
 In the audience was Sophie Scholl, a member of the White Rose student resistance movement.
 Giesler criticized the male students who had not been called up for military service and said that suitable employment contributing to the war effort would be found for them.
 He was particularly scornful and insulting to the female students, stating that they should be delivering babies for the Führer instead of taking up spaces in the university.
 For those not attractive enough to find a mate, he said, he would assign one of his adjutants to undertake this task, guaranteeing a "pleasurable experience".
 This caused an uproar by the students, many of whom tried to leave the hall, resulting in a fierce scuffle with the police.
 This was followed by a public anti-Nazi student demonstration on the streets of Munich, the first in Nazi Germany.
 The speech contributed to the students' decision to produce their sixth and last pamphlet denouncing the Nazi regime on 18 February.
 After the capture of Sophie and the other White Rose ringleaders, including Hans Scholl and Christoph Probst, Giesler advocated the utmost punishment, including public execution.
 The students were hastily tried and convicted before the President of the People's Court, Roland Freisler, on 22 February and were sent to the guillotine the same day.